 More novels followed, and in 1937 she signed a three book deal.
 She had a title for her next novel, and not much else.
 It was to be called Rebecca, and it would become her masterpiece.
 The theme of the story was jealousy.

 Rebecca was made into an Oscar winning film by Alfred Hitchcock.
-He also filmed Jamaica Inn, and his most famous film based on her short story, The Birds.
-The story upon which the film is based can be read here.
+He also filmed Jamaica Inn.
+Hitchcock's most famous film, The Birds, was based on her short story of the same name.